jlesage/docker-crashplan-pro/DOCKERHUB.md

 ```

 Where:
-  - `/docker/appdata/crashplan-pro`: This is where the application stores its configuration, log and any files needing persistency.
+  - `/docker/appdata/crashplan-pro`: This is where the application stores its configuration, states, log and any files needing persistency.
-  - `$HOME`: This location contains files from your host that need to be accessible by the application.
+  - `$HOME`: This location contains files from your host that need to be accessible to the application.

 Browse to `http://your-host-ip:5800` to access the CrashPlan PRO GUI.
 Files from the host appear under the `/storage` folder in the container.